Greg Lindberg: Criminal convictions

 On March 5, 2020, Lindberg was found guilty of conspiracy to commit honest services wire fraud and bribery by the jury.
 After he was convicted, Lindberg filed a motion seeking a judgment of acquittal or a new trial; the motion was denied.
 He also filed a lawsuit against Causey, accusing him of abusing power and entrapment.
 U.S. District Court Judge Catherine Eagles later dismissed the suit with prejudice.
 In June 2020, Lindberg, citing in-part his own legal difficulties, donated money to the American Civil Liberties Union, saying that he was "disturbed by the consequences of prosecutorial abuses and unjust incarceration of non-violent offenders for some time."
 On August 19, Lindberg was sentenced to seven years and three months in prison, to be followed by three years of probation, and was also ordered to pay a fine of $35,000.
 He reported to Federal Prison Camp, Montgomery on October 20, 2020, to begin his sentence.

 On September 2, 2020, Lindberg's attorney filed for an appeal in the U.S. Court of Appeals for the Fourth Circuit.
 On June 29, 2022, the court overturned his conviction, ruling that the jury instructions supplied by the judge in the original proceedings poorly described what constituted an "official act" and stating that a new trial should be held.
 He was released from prison on July 15 and moved to Tampa, Florida.
 A retrial was scheduled to begin in November 2023 but was delayed until May 2024.
 He was convicted of the same charges on May 15, 2024.

 In August 2022, the U.S. Securities and Exchange Commission filed a civil complaint against Lindberg, a business associate, and their investment advisory company, accusing them of taking over $75 million from their clients through undisclosed transactions.
 In February 2023, Lindberg was indicted by a federal grand jury on 13 counts related to an alleged conspiracy to steal millions of dollars from his own companies.
 On November 12, 2024, he pled guilty to one count of conspiracy to commit offenses against the United States including wire fraud, investment adviser fraud, and crimes in connection with an insurance business, and one count of conspiracy to launder money.
+On May 26, 2026, he was sentenced to 12 years in prison.